 To ensure accuracy, DataRobot provides guardrails to support calendar-derived features based on calendar events that can overlap.
-In the event of overlap, DataRobot uses lexical order as the determination.
+In the event of overlap, DataRobot first considers the event of shorter duration and then uses lexical order as the determinator.

-Following are examples of how DataRobot uses lexical order to handle overlapping events:
+Following are examples of how DataRobot uses event duration and lexical order to handle overlapping events: